RaviSoji/plda/README.md

  https://link.springer.com/chapter/10.1007/11744085_41)

 ### Dependencies
-You may automatically download all dependencies to a conda environment called `plda` with the following.
+If you already have Anaconda or Miniconda installed, you can automatically download all dependencies to a conda environment called `plda` with the following.

 ```conda env create -f environment.yml -n plda```